 Family law judges in Missouri and Illinois are careful to keep inheritance money separate from marital assets.
 If you are a non-titled spouse, however, you may be able to show that you and your spouse commingled separate assets with marital assets, resulting in appreciated value of the inherited amount.
 Transmutation of assets gives you the right to seek distribution of the amount characterized as marital property, as well as the current and future appreciation value.

-To speak to a skilled property division attorney, contact us online or by phone to schedule a complimentary and confidential half-hour consultation.
+To speak to an experienced property division attorney, contact us online or by phone to schedule a confidential half-hour consultation.
 We have convenient locations throughout the area in the Midwest in cities such as St. Louis, Kansas City, Columbia, Springfield and beyond.